Dynamics of vortex cap solutions on the rotating unit sphere: The one--interface case

 The last inequality follows from the following classical estimate

 This implies in turn

 where we have used the classical interpolation estimate

 The above computations allow to conclude that the hypothesis \eqref{prop-potentialtheory-h0} is checked for the kernel $K$.
 Similarly, we can check that \eqref{prop-potentialtheory-h2} is satisfied and hence Proposition \ref{prop-potentialtheory} can be applied obtaining the continuity in $f$.
 Let us continue with the second condition in \eqref{condition-c1}.
+We only treat the case of $\Psi_p^{[1]},$ the other one being similar.
 We can write

 By adding and subtracting $\partial_{\varphi'}\big[D\big(\theta_0+f(\varphi),\theta_0+f(\varphi')\big)\big]$ appropriately and integrating by parts, we find

 Using the definition of $D$ in \eqref{def D}, we infer